FossPrime/feathers-nedb-fuzzy-search/README.md

 ## Plans for 2.0
 - Support MongoDB and NeDB in this adapter
-- Implement global search with $regex, instead of $where and $text which have widly different behavior
+- Implement global search with $regex, instead of $where and $text which have wildly different behavior
 - Implement a $searchOpts parameter with {$native, $caseSensitive} etc
 - Keep the same name, NeDB is the biggest raison d'etre
   - Though it's not a bad option to simplify MongoDB search queries